TTSA3R: Training-Free Temporal-Spatial Adaptive Persistent State for Streaming 3D Reconstruction: Abstract

 \section{Abstract}

 Streaming recurrent models enable efficient 3D reconstruction by maintaining persistent state representations.
-However, they suffer from catastrophic memory forgetting over long sequences due to balancing historical information with new observations.
-Recent methods alleviate this by deriving adaptive signals from attention perspective, but they operate on single dimensions without considering temporal and spatial consistency.
-To this end, we propose a training-free framework termed \textbf{TTSA3R} that leverages both temporal state evolution and spatial observation quality for adaptive state updates in 3D reconstruction.
+However, they suffer from catastrophic forgetting over long sequences due to balancing historical information with new observations.
+Recent methods alleviate this by deriving adaptive signals from the attention perspective, but they operate on single dimensions without considering temporal and spatial consistency.
+To this end, we propose a training-free framework termed TTSA3R that leverages both temporal state evolution and spatial observation quality for adaptive state updates in 3D reconstruction.
 In particular, we devise a Temporal Adaptive Update Module that regulates update magnitude by analyzing temporal state evolution patterns.
 Then, a Spatial Contextual Update Module is introduced to localize spatial regions that require updates through observation-state alignment and scene dynamics.
 These complementary signals are finally fused to determine the state updating strategies.
-Extensive experiments demonstrate the effectiveness of TTSA3R in diverse 3D tasks.
-Moreover, our method exhibits only 15\% error increase compared to over 200\% degradation in baseline models on extended sequences, significantly improving long-term reconstruction stability.
-Our codes will be available soon.
+Extensive experiments show that TTSA3R achieves competitive performance on standard short-sequence benchmarks and provides substantially stronger robustness on extended sequences.
+On NRGBD, as sequences extend from 50 to 250 frames, TTSA3R exhibits only a 1.33× error increase, compared with over 4× degradation for CUT3R.
+This highlights the practical value of temporal-spatial adaptive updates for long-term reconstruction stability.
+Our code is available at \url{https://github.com/anonus2357/ttsa3r}.